obzidi4n/bungee-server/README.md

 - Updating Spigot via Buildtools in a Tmux session, and replacing across the network.
 - Updating Bungeecord
 - And more ..

+Dependencies:

+Python 3.x

+Python libraries (use pip to install)